EawagPHH/dMLA/README.md

 Uncomment the ```write.csv``` lines in the scripts to save processed data.

-This project provides a comprehensive analysis of multiplex assay results by filtering false positives and comparing to WGS data, aiding in the evaluation of assay accuracy and reliability.
+This project provides a comprehensive analysis of multiplex assay results by filtering false positives and comparing to WGS data, aiding in the evaluation of assay accuracy and reliability.../README.md